-Interpretation: You are 90% confident that running an average of four miles a day for six months will raise the average woman’s HDL by 1.4 to 7.8 points.
+Interpretation: You are 90% confident that running an average of four miles a day for six months will raise HDL by 1.4 to 7.8 points.

 Remark: Notice the correspondence between hypothesis test and confidence interval.
 The one-tailed HT at α = 0.05 is equivalent to a two-tailed HT at α = 0.10, and the complement of that is a CI at 1−α = 0.90 or a 90% confidence level.
 Since the HT did find a statistically significant effect, you know that the CI will not include 0; if the HT had failed to find a significant effect then the CI would have included 0.
-See Hypothesis Test by Confidence Interval.
+See Confidence Interval and Hypothesis Test (Two Populations).

 Solution: Use MATH200A part 5.
 Since you have no prior estimates, use p̂1 = p̂2 = 0.5.
 Enter

 C-Level: .95, Data Type: 4:2 pop binomial, E: .03, p̂1: .5, p̂2: .5